Measuring your Round Bale to Determine the Net Size Needed

 The red line illustrates where the measurement is taken to give you the sizing of the round bale.

 This second photo illustrates the second measurement (height) of a round bale.
-This measurement is the same for all three sizes of round bales.
-This measurement is 1.2m (4 foot) and will not affect the size of the net that is required.
+This measurement is the same for all four sizes of round bales.
+This measurement is always 1.2m (4 foot) in Australia.

-Please note that the 6x4 is a 'one size fits all hay net' and will fit all sizes of round bales listed above.
-Obviously it will be big if fitting on a 4x4 for example, however the excess netting can simply be rolled up along one edge of the net and tied off in a couple of sections using twine to take up the slack.
-We send simple instructions on how to do this.
+Please note thatthe 6x4 will fit on all sizes of round bales.
+Obviously it will be big if fitting on a 3x4 or 4x4 for example, however the excess netting can simply be rolled up along one edge of the net and tied off in a couple of sections using twine to take up the slack.
+We send simple instructions on how to do this with your round bale purchase, but if you don't receive this then please email us at email@example.com

 Horses eating from a 4cm GutzBusta® 5x4 round bale hay net in 48ply.